How Double Closing Can Help You Become a TRUE Wholesaler

 - Find a Buyer: “Then we find an investor that wants to buy the house and fix it up and we sell them the house.”

-Sean explained that “[the double close] is pretty similar to what people would call wholesaling but we are not just moving contracts around.
-We have skin in the game on buying house.
-We have the ability to close and we do close and buy every house that we re-sell.”
+Sean explained that “[double closing] is pretty similar to what people would call wholesaling, but we are not just moving contracts around.
+We have skin in the game on a buying house.
+We have the ability to close, and we do close and buy every house that we resell.”

 Essentially the main difference between Sean’s double close strategy and assigning contracts is that Sean actually “flips” the property, rather than just “flipping” a contract.

 What Advantages Does a Wholesaler Have With the Double Close?